Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 Expert Warning: Avoid 'resume padding' in your final two years.
 Elite committees are trained to spot activities joined solely for the sake of the application.

-Does a degree from College of the Ozarks Worth It?
+Is a College of the Ozarks Degree Worth It?

 How much does a degree from College of the Ozarks Cost?

-The average annual cost of the degree at College of the Ozarks is USD: 32262.
+The average annual cost of the degree at College of the Ozarks is $32,262.
 As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at College of the Ozarks is much less than this.

 At College of the Ozarks, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist College of the Ozarks as your choice in the form.

-How much a College of the Ozarks Graduate make?
+How much does a College of the Ozarks Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 41592.
-An average College of the Ozarks graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $41,592.
+An average College of the Ozarks graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Less Competitive Schools